hirrolot/datatype99/README.md

  - `variants...` is a [list] of variants represented as two-place [tuples]: `(<variant-name>, types...)`, where
    - `types...` is a [list] of types of the corresponding variant.

-Put simply, a deriver is meant to automatically generate something global for a sum type, like interface implementations or almost any other stuff.
+Put simply, a deriver is meant to generate something global for a sum type, like interface implementations or almost any other stuff.
 In terms of Rust, you can think of it as of the [`derive` attribute].

 [list]: https://metalang99.readthedocs.io/en/latest/list.html
 [tuples]: https://metalang99.readthedocs.io/en/latest/tuple.html